judgej/wc-api-custom-meta/README.md

 The DELETE method can be used to delete a meta key.
 Just supply either the ID or the key.

+The POST method is used to create a product.
+A full set of custom meta fields can be created with the product by inluding the `meta_data` array.

 These operations extend to hidden fields - those with meta keys starting with an underscore.

 That's just about it really.
 Use the new v2 REST API and have fun :-)